Jorge Ochoa: 1984–1986

-On 30 April 1984, Colombian Minister of Justice Rodrigo Lara Bonilla, who had crusaded against the Medellín Cartel, was assassinated by a narco hitmen.
-President Belisario Betancur who had previously opposed extradition of drug traffickers to the United States, announces "We will extradite Colombians."
+On 30 April 1984, Colombian Minister of Justice Rodrigo Lara Bonilla, who had crusaded against the Medellín Cartel, was assassinated by a narco hitman.
+President Belisario Betancur who had previously opposed extradition of drug traffickers to the United States, announced that "We will extradite Colombians."
 Carlos Lehder was the first to be put on the list.
 The crackdown forced Jorge Ochoa, Escobar and Rodriguez Gacha to flee to Panama for several months.
 While in Panama, Ochoa and Pablo Escobar met with former Colombian president Alfonso Lopez Michelsen and offered their fortunes to avoid extradition.
 President Belisario Betancur refused, and a few months later, Escobar was indicted for Lara Bonilla's murder while the Ochoa brothers and Rodriguez Gacha were named as material witnesses.

 On 17 July 1984, The Washington Times ran a story which detailed DEA informant Barry Seal's successful infiltration into the Medellín Cartel's operations in Panama.
 The story was leaked by Oliver North to show the Nicaraguan Sandinista involvement in the illegal drug trade.
-Ten days later, Carlos Lehder, Pablo Escobar, Jorge Ochoa and Rodriguez Gacha were indicted by a Miami federal grand jury based on evidence obtained by Seal (who refused to put his family in Witness Protection, resulting in his assassination on 19 February 1986, by gunmen hired by the cartel).
+Ten days later, Carlos Lehder, Pablo Escobar, Jorge Ochoa and Rodriguez Gacha were indicted by a Miami federal grand jury based on evidence obtained by Seal.
 On November 15, 1984, Jorge Ochoa was arrested by Spanish police in Madrid, on a U.S. warrant, and both the U.S. and Colombia applied for his extradition.
 Soon after, the Medellín Cartel publicly threatened to murder ten Colombian judges for every Colombian extradition.

 Ochoa was responsible for coordinating operations in the United States and Western Europe on behalf of the Medellín Cartel.
 He claimed he shipped an average of six metric tons of cocaine per month during the early 1980s (until his 1984 arrest).
 Ochoa had also invested in major properties at Repelon, Atlántico Department, and Acandi in Uruba, Chocó Department, from where drugs were shipped to the United States.
 He was also part owner of the ill-fated Banco Ganadero (Gandero Bank) where he was represented on the board of directors by Federico Molina.
 Molina was also his surrogate on the board of Fedegan, the Antioquia livestock federation, and the state-owned company Vecol.